PostgresGUI/website/notes/privacy-policy.md

 Your data security is ensured through:

 **Local-Only Architecture**
-- PostgresMac operates entirely on your device
+- PostgresGUI operates entirely on your device
 - No data transmission to external servers (except PostgreSQL servers you explicitly connect to)
 - No network connections initiated by the app except to your specified database servers